 - Engineering: Design projects, with a focus on process from initial conception, testing results, status updates, to the final report; AutoCAD designs

 - Graduate School Applications: Writing samples, research experience, published articles, letters of recommendations

 Print vs. Online?
 Whether in a creative or non-creative discipline, it's good to develop both print and online versions of your portfolio.

 Styles range from basic black binder with inserts to more elaborate materials with customized detail.

-Note: Interior Design students should adopt ½ scale, ¼ scale or 1/8 scale to present large plans.
+- For creative disciplines, 11” by 17” is the standard, employer-preferred size.
+Interior Design students should adopt ½ scale, ¼ scale or 1/8 scale to present large plans.

-Students should get all pieces printed at the same place to ensure consistency with respect to paper quality and ink color.
+- Be consistent.
+Get all pieces printed at the same place to ensure consistency with respect to paper quality and ink color.

 Online portfolios should follow the same content guidelines as print portfolios.

 - Showcase your creativity.
 With online portfolios, you have more flexibility and ability to showcase your creativity and individuality.
 Don't shy away from demonstrating a creative touch, especially if the job you're applying to requires creative thinking.